|The Effects of Nanocomposite Containing Ostrich Eggshell on Calvaria Bone Formation in Rabbit: Radiographic and Hematological Survey|

 Keywords : Nanocomposite, Ostrich eggshell, Calvaria healing, Rabbit

-Objective: Available treatments to treat bone defects sometimes have limitations supply and application of the biological agents as mediators of bone regeneration stills the safe method.
-The aim of the current study was to determine possible effects Eggshell as agricultural waste product in the form of nanocomposite containing Ostrich Eggshell (NCOE) on calvaria bone formation in rabbit.
+Objectives: Available methods for treating bone defects occasionally include limitations regarding supplying and applying the biological agents, thus mediators of bone regeneration still the safe method.
+The current study aimed to determine the possible effects of eggshell as an agricultural waste product in the form of nanocomposite containing ostrich eggshell (NCOE) on calvaria bone formation in rabbits.

-Materials and Methods: 15 New Zealand white adult male rabbits were used in this study.
+Materials and Methods: A number of 15 adult male New Zealand white rabbits were used in this study.
 Four full-thickness skull defects were created in the calvarial bone.
-The first defect (control) and kept unfilled.
-The second defect was filled with nano material.
-The third defect was filled using an autogenous bone.
-The defect 4, was filled with mixture of nanocomposite containing Ostrich Eggshell and autogenous bone.
-At 30, 60 and 90 days after surgery blood samples obtained and red blood cell, white blood cell, hemoglobin, hematocrit, mean cell volume, mean cell HGB and platelets were determined.
-At 30, 60 and 90 days animals scarified and bone density was determined using radiography images.
+The first defect (control) was kept unfilled.
+However, the second and third defects were filled with nanomaterial and using an autogenous bone, respectively.
+In addition, the fourth one was filled with a mixture of NCOE and autogenous bone.
+On the 30th, 60th, and 90th days after surgery, the blood samples were obtained and red blood cells, white blood cell, hemoglobin (HGB), hematocrit (HCT), mean cell volume (MCV), mean cell HGB, and platelets (PLT) were determined.
+On the above-mentioned days, the animals were sacrificed and the bone density was determined using radiography images.

 Cite By, Google Scholar